A Unifying Variational Perspective on Some Fundamental Information Theoretic Inequalities: Conclusions

 \section{Conclusions}

 In this paper, we derived several fundamental information theoretic inequalities using a functional analysis framework.
-The main benefit for employing calculus of variations for proving information theoretic inequalities is the fact that the global optimal solution is obtained from the necessary conditions for optimality.
+The main benefit for employing calculus of variations is due to the fact for any information theoretic inequality as long as it can be expressed in terms of a convex functional, the global optimal solution can be obtained from the necessary conditions.
 A brief summary of this paper contributions is the following.
 First, the entropy maximizing theorem and Fisher information minimizing theorem were derived under different assumptions.
 Second, the worst additive noise lemma was proved from the perspective of a functional problem.
 Third, the extremal entropy inequality was derived using calculus of variations techniques.
 Finally, applications and possible extensions that could be addressed within the proposed variational framework were briefly presented.
 Many open research problems were also formulated.

 \appendices